PAHO-ghe/result/index.md

 In the study, focus of impact measure is categorized as below fourteen areas, which is among the UHC indicators developed by IHME.
 - Acute lymphoid leukemia treatment
 - Asthma treatment
-- Art coverage (Other immunosuppresive conditions such as HIV)
+- Art coverage (Other immunosuppressive conditions such as HIV)
 - Breast cancer treatment
 - COPD treatment
 - Colon/Rectum cancer treatment
 - Cervical cancer treatment
 - Diabetes treatment
-- IHD treatmentt
+- IHD treatment
 - LRI treatment
 - Stroke treatment
 - TB treatment
-- Utherine cancer treatment
+- Uterine cancer treatment

 Each of UHC indicators can be interpreted in the following example: